 Cox graduate programs have two eight-week modules in each term, and two credit hours are earned in each eight-week module.
-Each class session generally requires a minimum of four to six hours of advance preparation time on the part of the student.
+Each class session generally requires a minimum of nine hours of advance preparation time on the part of the student.